 - Reduce Potable Water Usage

 The 2015 iCAP, chapter 5, objective 2 is "Improve the water efficiency of cooling towers by limiting the amount discharged to sewer to less than 20% of water intake for chiller plant towers, and less than 33% for stand-alone building towers, by FY20."
 The results of the Illinois Sustainable Technology Center’s True Cost of Water Study yielded five action items and two pilot studies.
-These action items and pilot studies fulfilled the second goal of the study, which was to generate ideas for improving water use efficiency.
+These action items and pilot studies were to generate ideas for improving water use efficiency.
 The first goal of the study, to benchmark water use in cooling towers, was fulfilled in the study’s initial research.

-- Initiate engineering design and feasibility study of sulfuric acid dosing to increase COC at chiller plants.
+2. Initiate engineering design and feasibility study of sulfuric acid dosing to increase Cycle of Concentration (COC) at chiller plants.